 The DSL is a member of the senior leadership team.
-Our Lead DSL I's are Anita Lall and Julie Atkins (please refer to page 3 for Important Contacts).
+Our Lead DSL's are Anita Lall (Principal), Wesley McGlinchey (Assistant Principal of Curriculum & Student Experience) and Julie Atkins Head of Student Services (please refer to page 3 for Important Contacts).

 The deputy DSL's are Annette Cambell and Rosemary Simpson.
 The Principal and Lead DSL takes lead responsibility for child protection and wider safeguarding within College.